 RTL Mode works with GPS, which is indispensable to locate before changing to this Mode.
 The Mode commands the aircraft to return “HOME”where it takes off.
 Therefore, “HOME”should always be the place that the GPS locates where the aircraft actually takes off, without obstacles and far away from crowds.

 Low voltage.
-When the voltage is lower than 10.6V (with 3S lithium battery) after a period of flight, WOLF QAV 210 will activate the RTL Mode by itself.
-It will automatically rise up to a certain height (15m by default) and then land on the point that it takes off.
+F450 comes with a 3S lithium battery.
+RTL mode is enabled when the battery voltage is lower than 10.8V by default.
+You can modify it according to your own usage habits and flight plan.
+When the voltage is lower than 10.8V after a period of flight, the aircraft will automatically rise up to a certain height (15m by default) and then land on the point that it takes off.
 By the moment, F450 won’t move even if pilots toggle the transmitter sticks.
-Please lock the aircraft once landed and disconnect the battery and get it charged.
+Please arm the aircraft once landed and disconnect the battery and get it charged.
+If you need to operate the aircraft during the RTL process, you only need to switch the flight mode to another mode and then switch back to the original mode to exit the RTL mode.

 As all parameters of transmitter and aircraft have been set, the ARF version is ready to flight once purchased.
 But as the stand-alone version doesn’t go with a transmitter, parameters of the transmitter need to be set though that of ARF version has been done.